pbiggar/phc/doc/manual/devintro.rst

 <para>
-	This section is intended as a quick introduction outlining what the current release of &phc can do for you.
+	This section is intended as a quick introduction outlining what the current release of |phc| can do for you.
 It does not explain everything in detail.
 </para>

 <section>